Laufire/js-utils/ReadMe.md

 	* Support at least the last four LTS vesrions of Node JS.

+	* Use module alias instead of relative path.

 ## Later

 * Test for and improve performance.